 The on-chip flash memory is implemented in a portion of the allocated Flash range to form a contiguous block in the memory map beginning at address 0x0000\0000.
-See Flash and EEPROM memory sizes for details of supported ranges.
+See Flash memory sizes for details of supported ranges.

 Access to the flash memory ranges outside the amount of flash on the device causes the bus cycle to be terminated with an error followed by the appropriate response in the requesting bus master.
+Read collision events in which flash memory is accessed while a flash memory resource is being manipulated by a flash command also generate a bus error response.